Huts of Peace...

 We believe that “No matter who you are or where you are on life’s journey you are welcome here”.
 Our journey of faith has brought us to today, where we continue to welcome others as we have been welcomed.

-The Dille Parish United Church of Christ remains an outward and visible sign of our commitment to mission: to learn, grow, and work together, to respond to the needs of others, and to experience love in this place.
+On May 7, 2023, Dille Parish United Church of Christ congregation voted to leave the United Church of Christ and become an independent church.
+The Dille Parish remains an outward and visible sign of our commitment to mission: to learn, grow, and work together, to respond to the needs of others, and to experience love in this place.
 We believe God makes this mission possible.